 Background to the development proposals

-In March 2015, Urbis gained Council approval to draw up a £135 million plan regeneration masterplan for a wider area around St Catherine’s Place (see photo above).
+In March 2015, Urbis signed a Memorandum of Agreement with Bristol City Council to draw up a £135 million plan regeneration masterplan for a wider area around St Catherine’s Place (see photo above).
 This is the area now known as ‘Bedminster Green’.

-Since Urbis’ original masterplan many new developers have got involved in Bedminster Green.
+The masterplan was never completed and, since then, many new developers have been involved in Bedminster Green.
 WHaM was originally formed as a result of concern in the community about the development.

 WHaM has expressed concern about a lack of affordable or social housing; the height and density of the proposed housing; a lack of co-ordination between the stakeholders involved and a lack of associated infrastructure, such as school and health provision.